Enhancing Kinematic Performances of Soft Continuum Robots for Magnetic Actuation

 \subsection{Equations of Motion}

-The MeSCR's equations of motion are derived from the Lagrangian mechanics, which are formulated based on the MeSCR's potential energy.
-As shown in \autoref{fig:quasistatisState}, the MeSCR is allowed to bend, twist, and magnetic actuatable.
-Thus, the total potential energy features elastic strains and magnetic moments, which are decomposed into the elastic $(\mc{E}_e)$ and magnetic $(\mc{E}_m)$ potential energies as
+The equations of motion are derived within the framework of Lagrangian mechanics, formulated in terms of the potential energies stored in the SCR.
+The SCR is assumed to undergo bending and twisting deformations and to be driven by generalized actuation sources, which can represent either distributed or localized internal/external torques.
+Accordingly, the total potential energy is composed of elastic strains and actuation-induced moments, decomposed into the elastic $(\mc{E}_e)$ and actuation $(\mc{E}_u)$ energies: